MIRIAM ACADEMY MISSION

 Cell phones and other personal electronic devices are not to be used during instructional time without the consent of the classroom teacher.
 These items include, but are not limited to the following: cell phones, handheld gaming systems, cameras, and iPods (or similar handheld music systems).

-Cell phones should remain off or silent during the time a student is in a class unless with the permission of the teacher.
+Cell phones should remain off or silent during the time a student is in a class.
 “Forgetting” to turn off a cell phone will not be considered an excuse and appropriate consequences will follow.
 Use of a cell phone during a test (i.e. text messaging) will be considered cheating and appropriate action will be taken.

 First offense: Returned to the student at the end of the school day.

 Second offense: Parents must pick up the electronic device from the administrator.